ErpNetDocs/tech/modules/crm/sales/definitions/defining-customers.md

 #### Assign Defaults

 The **Default** fields allow you to specify preset information for sales transactions.
-For example, if the **Default Currency** is set to BGN, all sales will be automatically conducted in that currency.
+For example, if the **Default Currency** is set to **BGN**, all sales will be automatically conducted in that currency.

-Similarly, if the **Default Payment Term Days** are set to 30, this term will be applied to every sale by default.
+Similarly, if the **Default Payment Term Days** are set to **30**, this term will be applied to every sale by default.
 This principle applies to all default fields within the **New Customer** window.

 > [!NOTE]
-> You have the flexibility to modify each default value when executing a Sales Order.
+> You have the flexibility to modify each default value when executing a **Sales Order**.